Togo protests signal youth anger at dynastic rule – but is change possible?

 He also defended the recent constitutional changes, arguing that they had followed a legitimate process.
 “If anyone disagrees, they can petition, they can participate in elections.
 These are the foundations of a democratic society,” Bawara told Al Jazeera.

 But critics argue that such avenues are largely symbolic under the current government.
-With the governing party dominating institutions, controlling the security forces, and sidelining opposition figures through arrests, exile and cooptation, many view the political playing field as fundamentally rigged.
+With the governing party dominating institutions, controlling the security forces and sidelining opposition figures through arrests, exile and cooptation, many view the political playing field as fundamentally rigged.

 “There are democratic forms, yes,” said analyst Paul Amegakpo.
 “But they are hollow.
 The rules may exist on paper – elections, assemblies, petitions – but power in Togo is not contested on equal footing.
-It is captured and preserved through coercion, clientelism, and constitutional engineering.”
+It is captured and preserved through coercion, clientelism and constitutional engineering.”

 Amegakpo said the regime’s recent moves suggest it is more focused on optics than engagement.